how to practice yoga safely

 - Yoga should not be practiced under the influence of drugs or alcohol.

 Our yoga teachers are trained to accommodate common conditions while leading a yoga class.
-As a Certified Yoga Therapist, Emily may offer more specific advice on how to modify your practice – contact for a private consultation.
+As a Certified Yoga Therapist, Emily may offer more specific advice on how to modify your practice – contact for a private consultation or questions.

 Yoga can be a safe, healing practice in addition to medical care, but it is not a replacement for those who require professional examination and treatment.
 Individuals with medical conditions should work with their physician and an experienced, well-trained yoga teacher to appropriately adapt postures.